 Although having said that, if you are looking for some more Easter baking ideas, my easy Lemon & White Chocolate alternative to the traditional Simnel cake is a corker!

 One of the other great uses for these cakes is bake sales.
 They’re an absolute ideal, easy and kid friendly bake.
 They don’t cost much to make and always go down a storm.
-Other easy option include Mini Lemon Drizzle Cakes, Chewy Ginger Cookies and of course, Scones!
+Other easy option include Black Forest Poke Cake, Chewy Ginger Cookies and of course, Scones!

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!